Kathy Barnette: Political career

 Barnette entered politics by running for Pennsylvania's 4th congressional district in the 2020 election.
 She was unopposed in the Republican primary.
-She lost the general election to incumbent Madeleine Dean and refused to concede, while later saying she had accepted the results of the election, Barnette continued to raise doubts about her own election and the wider 2020 presidential election.
+She lost the general election to incumbent Madeleine Dean and initially refused to concede.
+While later saying she had accepted the results of the election, Barnette continued to raise doubts about her own election and the wider 2020 presidential election.

 On Election Day, Barnette filed a lawsuit against Montgomery County election officials claiming that the county violated state laws on pre-canvassing ballots prior to the opening of polls by notifying voters of potential problems with their mail-in ballots.
 Her attorneys then withdrew the lawsuit.

 Barnette had a close relationship with My Pillow CEO Mike Lindell for a time.
 Lindell said of Barnette in June 2021, "She is just an amazing person" and "I never heard of anyone being so tenacious."

-Barnette announced she would run to fill retiring Senator Pat Toomey's seat in early April 2021, and received some high-profile endorsements from Michael Flynn and Sebastian Gorka.
-She raised about $600,000 by June 30, 2021, more than Sean Parnell or Jeff Bartos, the major candidates at the time.
-She surged in the polls in late March 2022 and started receiving major attention from news outlets in May.
+Barnette announced she would run to fill retiring Senator Pat Toomey's seat in early April 2021, and received endorsements from Michael Flynn and Sebastian Gorka.
+She raised about $600,000 by June 30, 2021, more than Sean Parnell or Jeff Bartos, the front runners at the time.
+She surged in the polls in late March 2022 and started receiving significant attention from news outlets in May.

 Barnette began to receive scrutiny over past tweets she had made, including some spreading the conspiracy theory that former President Barack Obama is a Muslim, and others that have been described as homophobic and Islamophobic.
 In a 2015 YouTube video, Barnette said that it is okay to discriminate against Muslims and compared rejecting Islam to "rejecting Hitler's or Stalin's worldviews."
 In comments on her radio show, she said that accepting homosexuality would lead to accepting pedophilia and incest.
-In one post, she called a transgender person "deformed" and "demonic."
+In one post, she called a transgender person "deformed" and "demonic".

-On May 15, 2022, images surfaced showing that Barnette had participated in the "Stop the Steal" rally that preceded the 2021 United States Capitol insurrection; though her campaign has denied participating in any acts of violence, she has stated that she "brought" three buses of "pissed off patriots" to the rally.
+On May 15, 2022, images surfaced showing that Barnette had participated in the "Stop the Steal" rally that preceded the January 6 United States Capitol attack; though her campaign has denied participating in any acts of violence, she has stated that she "brought" three buses of "pissed off patriots" to the rally.

-Barnette came third in the 2022 primary, behind Mehmet Oz and David McCormick, a loss she blamed on comments made by Fox News host Sean Hannity.
+Barnette finished third in the 2022 primary, behind Mehmet Oz and David McCormick, a loss she blamed on comments made by Fox News host Sean Hannity.
 In October 2022, she stated that she would vote for Oz in the election, but declined to endorse him.

+Barnette announced she would not run for the Senate again in 2024.
+As of 2023, she was involved in Vivek Ramaswamy's presidential campaign, which was suspended in January 2024.

 Political positions

 According to The Tennessee Star, in 2022 Barnette ran "on a platform emphasizing free-market health care, border security, school choice, domestic energy production, tax reform, and protection of the unborn."

-Barnette is opposed to abortion, including in cases of rape and incest, citing her own life as "the product of a rape" as inspiration.
+Barnette is opposed to abortion, including in cases of rape and incest, citing her own life as "the product of a rape".